OpenKemove/site_src/install/install.md

 Once this is done, you should see a `kemove_snowfox_default.bin` in the directory.

 # Step 3: Backup!

+** WARNING **
+> This step might require Windows / macOS.
+It seem to often have problem on Linux.
+Feel free to try, (and reference the macOS steps).
+If you have problems, try use a Windows VM or a Windows machine.

 Let's start by taking a backup of the existing firmware.
 To do this, you will need to remove the PCB from the keyboard body and all the switches.
 Once you are done you should be left with a bare PCB.
 On the front side (Side that switches would be installed onto), you should be able to find some exposed